fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

-* Enhance date axis in diagrams.
-* Explore other options than real dates to display data or add interactivity in diagrams to e.g. zoom and pan.

-## Medium Priority

 * Add a bar chart to compare players and games on a basic level (e.g. wins and losses).
 * Make locations and genders useful.

+## Medium Priority

 * Filter out players already selected in the result entry.
-* Filter out players without (or too few) results in the reports tab.
 * Undo support if a Score or maybe even a result has been deleted.

 ## Low Priority